Lumavate-Team/documentation/docs/3-platform.rst

 Studio
 ------
-A studio is a WYSIWYG designer application within the platform that allows users to assemble :ref:`experiences <experiences>` using a reusable set of tools.
+A studio is a WYSIWYG designer application within the platform that allows users to assemble :ref:`experiences <experiences>` using a reusable set of :ref:`tools <tools>`.
 These :ref:`experiences <experiences>` can then be published to create the users own unique PWA.

 There are two types of studios: production and development.